jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (5) To avoid doubt, compliance by the new Agency with this clause does not constitute a breach of section 95(2) of the Land Transport Management Act 2003.

 ### 15 Approval of new Agency’s activities and combinations of activities (excluding those relating to State highways) for 2008/09 financial year
-(1) This clause applies to activities and combinations of activities (excluding those relating to State highways)― (a) that the new Agency proposes to deliver, or to manage the delivery of, in the 2008/09 financial year; and (b) for which funding is sought from the national land transport fund; and (c) whether or not those activities or combinations of activities have been included in a land transport programme for the 2008/09 financial year that has been completed by the Authority under section 12A of the Land Transport Management Act 2003 (as in force immediately before 1 August 2008).
+(1) This clause applies to activities and combinations of activities (excluding those relating to State highways)— (a) that the new Agency proposes to deliver, or to manage the delivery of, in the 2008/09 financial year; and (b) for which funding is sought from the national land transport fund; and (c) whether or not those activities or combinations of activities have been included in a land transport programme for the 2008/09 financial year that has been completed by the Authority under section 12A of the Land Transport Management Act 2003 (as in force immediately before 1 August 2008).